$99 Citi American Airlines Companion Certificate: How Useful Is It?

 What I find frustrating about the certificate is that you have to book by phone, which just seems like an inefficient annoyance in this day and age.
 Furthermore, it’s not ideal that it’s limited to the lower 48, and that basic economy is excluded.

 That being said, beyond that I actually find it to be reasonably valuable.
-The primary guest still earns Loyalty Points and AAdvantage miles, and you can still upgrade to first or business class with cash or with complimentary elite upgrades.
+The primary guest still earns Loyalty Points and AAdvantage miles, and you can still upgrade to first or business class with cash or miles, or with complimentary elite upgrades.

 To state the obvious, this companion certificate is best used on an expensive domestic economy fare.
 So it’s ideal if you’re flying to Aspen in winter, or something like that, where cash fares can be really high.